Rhythm-X #1 ( 7 mins)

 - Click the image above labelled Fmaj7.
 This renders the chord shape onto the fretboard.

 - Let’s transfer this chord to the “gtr chords” part.
 Click the “Chord” button in the Refine Part tool.
-It turns pale grey, showing it is active.
+It turns green, showing it is active.

 - Click on the first, third, and fifth onset from the left.
 Notice these each show a solid blue circle, showing they contain chords.
 (These can be inspected in various ways, but that’s for later).
 If you make a mistake, type “CTL-z” to undo it.